shashank195/shashank195/README.md

 ## 𝐀𝐛𝐨𝐮𝐭 𝐌𝐞
 An engineer who is a former Intern at CAIR (DRDO).
 I am currently pursuing his bachelor's degree in Computer Science from BMS College of Engineering and I mentor a course on Blockchain on coursera.org.
 I also hold keen interest in Artificial Intelligence, Machine Learning & Robotics.
-I keep myself engaged with boxing, equestrian, and range-firing.
+I keep myself engaged with boxing, equestrian, and range-firing.HURAAAAAA!!!

 ## 🆂🆃🅰🅲🅺 🅸 🆆🅾🆁🅺 🆆🅸🆃🅷